 The owner of the property, or any registered charge holder, will be notified of the sale of the property for taxes.
 They have a period of 12 months to redeem the property by paying the outstanding taxes.
 Only at the end of the redemption period, if the property has not been redeemed will title pass to the successful bidder.
 If the property is redeemed, all the amounts paid to the City by the successful bidder will be returned with interest at the rate prescribed under section 11(3) of the Taxation (Rural Area) act.

 The successful bidder has only limited legal rights to the property during the redemption period.
 The registered owner continues to have use and enjoyment of the property.

-The successful purchaser of tax sale property that results in transfer of title at the end of the redemption period will be required to pay any property purchase taxes and goods and services taxes which may apply to the sale.
+The successful purchaser of tax sale property results in transfer of title at the end of the redemption period will be required to pay any property purchase taxes and goods and services which may apply to the tax sale.

 Time & Date: